 Fall Fruit: Apples, cherries, grapes, pomegranates, pineapples

-• Prep only hearty fruits like melons or berries the night before your event.
-Store fruits separately in airtight containers to keep them fresh.
+Prep when possible: Prep only hearty fruits like melons or berries the night before your event.
+For an easy fruit tray, store fruits separately in airtight containers to keep them fresh.

 Five Secrets to Making a Fruit Platter